 These Are The World’s 10 Coolest Playgrounds

 Can you remember back to your childhood days on the playground?
-You probably recall playing on slides, climbing on things, and just letting loose without a care in the world.
+You probably recall playing on slides, climbing on things, jumping on the Skywalker rectangle trampoline and just letting loose without a care in the world.
 Many of today’s playgrounds offer the same fun with some added bonuses.
-This post contains an impressive list of the world’s most amazing and creative playgrounds.
+This post contains an impressive list of the coolest playgrounds from around the world.
 Who knows, after reading through you might just decide to take a trip to one and relive your childhood all over again!

 1. Playtower, Playground, and Labyrinth at Swarovski Kristallwelten